 Anti Inflammatory Diet 101 – Guide to Reducing Inflammation

-From the moment I got diagnosed with a gluten intolerance five years ago while working as a pastry chef I have been researching alternatives, testing new recipes and discovering amazing new ingredients.
-I went through that initial clueless phase many of you might be facing of not knowing what to eat, which alternative foods to consume or where to find these.
-This is why I want to help anyone seeking to make that change with this simple guide.
+Ten years ago, while working as a pastry chef (ironically), I was diagnosed with a gluten intolerance and leaky gut syndrome.
+Ever since, I have been researching anything and everything about inflammation.
+I went through that initial frustrating and clueless phase of not knowing what to eat, which alternative foods to consume or where to buy ingredients.
+If this is you, I hear you, and this this is why I want to help you make that switch sharing this simple guide.

 Why follow an Anti inflammatory diet

 Odds are if you are reading this post, you are looking for a healthier lifestyle or diet, suffering from gut issues such as leaky gut or an autoimmune disorder or struggling with fertility.
-Whatever the reason, an anti inflammatory diet is the answer.
+Whatever the reason, an anti inflammatory diet will definitely help and here is why.

 Following this diet will allow you to reduce inflammation in your body and bring your immune system to its optimum state.
 Given that 70% of your immune system lives in your gut and that your feel good hormones also originate in your gut, having a balanced one is the gateway to health.
 Since you eat three or more times a day, 365 days a year, what you eat has a huge impact on your health.